iacopobaroncini/FsTamTam/README.md

 * TCP connections (a C++ library and a template are provided).
 * Websocket (over TCP) connections (a JavaScript library and a HTML5 template are provided).

-Giving them uniform abstraction, optimal, and easy access to:
+... giving them uniform abstraction, optimal, and easy access to:
 - SimConnect:
   * Variables (read only).
   * Events.